arnigeir/lsd/readme.md

 A really simple noSQL database implementation that uses the browsers localStorage to persist its data and a functional api to manage and query.

-The database API consist of a single object called LSD that is initialized by calling its construction
+The database API consist of a single object called LSD:
-like:

 	lsd = LSD();